OpenCloses in 8 days

 What expenses are eligible under Chemicals Management Plan Engagement and Outreach Contribution Program: Public participation stream?

-Leading engagement activities such as workshops, presentations, roundtables, symposiums, and lived experience panels.
+Leading engagement opportunities, including educational workshops, presentations, roundtables, symposiums, and lived experience panels.

 Who can I contact for more information about the Chemicals Management Plan Engagement and Outreach Contribution Program: Public participation stream?